Starčevo site: History

 The first systematic archeological digging started in 1928, exploration with the sond took place during 1931 and 1932 and that represented collaboration between Public museum and Harvard University.
 In 1939 the leading excavator was Miodrag Grbić.
 In the middle of the 20th century exploration was done by Milutin Garašanin and Draga Garašanin.
 Revision of excavation was done in 1969 and was protected in 2003 and 2004.

 On the site they have discovered dugouts ellipsoidal and round shape, with a diameter between 2 and 6 meters, as well as several tombs with the deceased in a fetal position.
 Inside of the dugouts they have discovered masonry.
 From the movable material they have discovered stone and bone weapons, ceramics painted with geometric ornamentation, colored with white, red and black, as well an anthropomorphic figurine made out of terracotta.

 Cultural connection

-The culture of Starčevo is connected with other cites from Balkan and middle Europe where they use the term Starčevo–Körös–Criș culture in Hungary and Romania cites to symbolize the union of three close culture: culture of Starčevo, Körös culture and Criș culture all of them located on the region of today southeast Hungary, Serbia and Romania.
+The culture of Starčevo is connected with other sites from Balkan and middle Europe where they use the term Starčevo–Körös–Criș culture in Hungary and Romania sites to symbolize the union of three close culture: culture of Starčevo, Körös culture and Criș culture all of them located on the region of today southeast Hungary, Serbia and Romania.